Alex313031/thorium/CODE_OF_CONDUCT.md

  * a temporary ban from the mailing list, blog, Chromium repository or organization, or other Chromium-supported communication group, including loss of committer status;
- * A temporary ban from the Thorium repository, discussion groups, or blog.
+ * a temporary ban from the Thorium repository, discussion groups, or blog.
  * a permanent ban from any of the above, or from all current and future Thorium-supported or Chromium-supported communities, including loss of committer/maintainer status.